mayurpanpaliya/blog/_posts/2020-10-16-AWS-Fundamentals.md

 Amazon Virtual Private Cloud (Amazon VPC)

-Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you defin
+Amazon Virtual Private Cloud (Amazon VPC) lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.

-IDEA - A box where all your application live inside and nothing comes in the box and go out of box without your explicite permission.
+IDEA - A box where all your application live inside and nothing comes in the box and go out of box without your explicit permission.

 Important -
 creating a VPC, items must you include - Region and IP range